VIDA-NYU/domain_discovery_tool/docs/use.rst

    :height: 400px
    :alt: alternate text

-On the **Adding a domain** dialog shown in figure above, enter the name of the domain you would like to create, for example **Human Trafficking**, and click on **Submit** button.
+On the **Adding a domain** dialog shown in figure above, enter the name of the domain you would like to create, for example **Microcap Fraud**, and click on **Submit** button.
 You should now see the new domain you added in the list of domains.

 Once domain is added click on domain name in the list of domains to collect, analyse and annotate web pages.